Graduate Education

 Master's Degree Early Childhood for Infants and Children with Autism

-This program is an exciting opportunity offered through the University of Connecticut Center for Excellence in Developmental Disabilities (CT UCEDD) to prepare students to enter professional practice in a variety of inclusive early childhood educational settings, children and family’s homes, and community settings, while collaborating with providers, families and administrators.
+This program is an exciting opportunity offered through the University of Connecticut Center for Excellence in Developmental Disabilities (UConn UCEDD) to prepare students to enter professional practice in a variety of inclusive early childhood educational settings, children and family’s homes, and community settings, while collaborating with providers, families and administrators.

 Students will be trained to provide early intervention and early childhood special education to infants and young children who have Autism Spectrum Disorder (ASD) and their families.
 Enrolled students will meet their own discipline requirements for the master’s degree, as well as participate in an interdisciplinary program of 12 credit hours of joint coursework, assignments and practicum.